Clippers ease past Mavs 114-99 in matchup of 5-win streaks - WHIZ News

 TURNOVER TIME

-Doncic committed seven turnovers in his sixth game with at least seven this season.
+Doncic committed seven turnovers and has six games with at least six turnovers this season.
 The Mavericks had 20, two off their season high in their second game with at least that many.

+“Wanted to do the best job we could on Luka,” Leonard said.
+“He’s been killing it lately, playing at a very, very high level.
+We just wanted to make it difficult for him tonight, get some deflections and I think we were able to do that.”

 COMFORTABLY IN FRONT